Sunday, May 30, 2021

 Inequality has gained a greater focus as it has been increasing in most western nations.
 Read more here: http://www.therealjohndavidson.com/2014/10/capital-in-twenty-first-century.html The flat tax is usually promoted by wealthy people with the benefit that it is simpler.
 In effect the rich pay less and the middle class pays more.
 Thomas Piketty advocated a wealth tax as the best remedy to even up the classes, but admitted there would be resistance.

 The estate tax may be the best tool against inequality.
 Termed a "death tax" by right wing critics is in fact a tax on the living.
 Most people, say 80% need not be subject to it.
-It should be progressive with the idea is partly to optimize revenue, but also "spread the wealth" that so upset Joe the Plumber.--education is another equality leveller and perhaps a percentage can be earmarked
+It should be progressive with the idea partly to optimize revenue, but also "spread the wealth" that so upset Joe the Plumber.--education is another equality leveler and perhaps a percentage can be earmarked

 T. R. Reid brings up many examples of resisters.
 Gerard Depardieu, a big French cinema actor and producer who was so fed up with his high rates that he denounced his citizenship and moved just over the border to Belgium.
 Apple and Google among many others have discovered ways to transfer their income to lower tax regimes.
 Recently Janet Yellin has revived an effort to co-ordinate international efforts to thwart the drive to the bottom of taxes.